 If you don’t have the credit score or income to qualify for dealership financing or a recreational loan, another option is a personal loan.
 It’s easier to qualify for this type of loan, but it may not cover your RV purchase as most lenders have a maximum loan amount of $35,000 to $100,000.

-Some lenders offer personal loans for borrowers with bad credit, with credit scores as low as 580.
-However, these unsecured loans also come with higher interest rates.
+Some online lenders offer personal loans for borrowers with bad credit, with credit scores as low as 580.
+However, an unsecured loan could come with higher interest rates.

 How much can you afford?